I’m here to shout from the rooftops about the night shift nurse essentials that will make your life so much easier.

 - Repeat step 4 until end of shift.

-5 — Erin Condren Planner: I may or may not sleep with my planner under my pillow…I’m that girl.
-What can I say, my husband and I work full time, I have two young children, and I never really know what day it is.
+I may or may not sleep with my planner under my pillow…I’m that girl.
+What can I say, my husband and I work full time, I have three young children, and I never really know what day it is.
 My planner continues to save me from the errs of mom brain.
 I am on my fourth Erin Condren Planner and I’m quite obsessed.

 The first two I had were Life Planners, which included both monthly and weekly spreads in a coil bound planner book (such an understatement–check out all the details and goodies!).

-However, after an unfortunate spilled coffee incident, I retired the basic monthly planner and replaced it with a Deluxe Monthly Planner.
-I certainly favor the Deluxe to the Basic, as it includes a few list pages in between each monthly spread, which is perfect for my style.
+My third and fourth were Deluxe Monthly Planner.
 I no longer need the weekly pages, and I am always working off an ongoing to-do and to-buy list.
 Furthermore, the covers are customizable and there are so many accessories that will warm your sticker loving heart.

 Other alternatives to melatonin are valerian root tea and topical magnesium oil. (*Please consult your medical provider before taking any supplements, especially if you have any medical conditions or take prescription medications.)

 There you have it!
-These are the top 6 must-haves that I use on an almost daily basis to achieve sanity as a night shift nurse.
+These are the top 6 must-haves that I have deemed true night shift nurse essentials.